Bartlesville Radio » News » Bartlesville Man Charged With First-Degree Burglary

 Brian McSweeney

-A Bartlesville man is facing a felony charge after allegedly breaking into a residence and stealing a phone.
+A Bartlesville man is facing a felony charge after allegedly kicking open a door and striking a victim.

 « Back to News